supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 My plan is to give a break to my unhealthy relationship with SuperMemo and focus on other, "real" stuff.
 I will come back when I start seeing SuperMemo only as a tool and not my main thing I make progress on.
 Alternatively, I will come back when I find a real goal and passion to work on and need to resort to this magnificent tool.

-> The single most important principle of effective learning is that it has strong sense of purpose and meaning. - Michael Nielsen
+> The single most important principle of effective learning is that it has a strong sense of purpose and meaning. - Michael Nielsen

 For now, I've been looking up things in SkillShare.
 I switched my focus to actual skills and will gather only the necessary knowledge for them, instead of gathering the knowledge upfront and hope the skills follow.